uni-ts/uni-ts/docs/docs/model/getting-started.md

 ## Extending Models

-Models become even more powerful when you correlate them with some business rules.
-You can use the `.extend()` method to add custom functionality.
+Models become even more powerful when you integrate them with business rules.
+You can use the second argument when defining a model to add custom functionality.

 <!--@include: ./snippets/getting-started/extending-models/index.md-->